 You can view my review of other TP-Link Deco mesh WiFi systems here.

 TP-Link Deco M5

-- Unifi compatible and HyppTV support
+- Unifi and HyppTV support

-- Easy to setup with the app
+- Easy to setup process

 - 2 LAN ports only